Sometimes politicians make me angry.

 So we do have clout, especially in countries with major tourism industries.
 Some people are choosing to exercise it, with mixed results.

 During apartheid, I – like millions – boycotted South Africa despite a keen desire to visit.
 Archbishop Desmond Tutu concluded the boycott had helped shift his country, and many of us would like to agree.
 Still, South Africa is an exception, one of the few successful destination boycotts and one backed by major global campaigns.

-More recently Josh Neufeld, a Canadian scientist, declared he won't go to the US while Trump is president.
-Yet this Boycott USA Facebook page isn't updated much and automobile traffic from Canada still clogs the US border on weekends.
+Under the Trump administration, Josh Neufeld, a Canadian scientist, declared he wouldn’t go to the US while Trump was president.
+Yet this Boycott USA Facebook page wasn’t updated much and automobile traffic from Canada clogged the US border on weekends.
 Even the long-standing US embargo on Cuba, which has had plenty of side effects, ultimately failed to topple Fidel Castro.

 I visited Burma (Myanmar) several times at its most brutal.
 Some of those visits took place when I was a foreign correspondent reporting about the regime, but one or two were simply tourism – I wanted to revisit the temples of Bagan or paddle around Inle Lake.
 If I had listened to then house-arrested opposition leader Aung San Suu Kyi, I would have stayed away.
 Listening to dozens of simple people I met at food stalls or in the market, I was glad I came.
 (Given the present mass persecution and killings of the Rohingya people, I’m staying away, at least for now.)

 So while the ultimate success of a destination boycott is unpredictable (unlikely, actually), boycotts can make a difference.